SpykerNZ/one-pace-for-plex/README.md

 Download all the one pace episodes you wish to add and place them in their respective season folders.

  - Keep the default One Pace episode naming (do not make any changes!)
- - This project currently supports up to the Drum Island arc.
-(Feel free to contribute to help adding more!)
  - You can delete any season folders you don't want to include, and add them later if you wish.

 ```